kchia/billyhk.github.io/README.md

 ## Description

 This project is focused on developing a memory game in which a player competes with an automated engine.
+It is based on a handheld eletronic game call [Simon](https://en.wikipedia.org/wiki/Simon_(game)).

 ## Click [here](https://billyhk.github.io/) to play.